PSHE (Physical, Social, Health and Economic Education)

 In SCARF lessons, children meet Harold the Giraffe puppet (‘Healthy Harold’) and friends.
 They have discussions and watch short films about Health, Relationships and Living in the Wider World.

-Every Autumn, we have a visit by Nancy from Coram Life Education who delivers fun and entertaining ‘Live Online’ life skills workshop sessions via zoom for all year groups when children can meet Harold and his friends.
+Every Autumn, we have a visit from Coram Life Education who delivers fun and entertaining life skills workshop sessions for all year groups when children can meet Harold and his friends.

-Health and Relationships includes learning about healthy eating, legal and illegal drugs and their effects, the body and how it works, friendships and their influence, and how choices and behaviours can affect children’s health and education outcomes.
-Following new statutory guidance from the Department of Education, lessons have a particular emphasis on Mental Wellbeing, Respectful Relationships, Internet Safety and Harms and Online relationships.
+Health Education and Relationships Education includes learning about physical and emotion health; healthy eating, being safe around medicines, the body and how it works, friendships and their influence, and how choices and behaviours can affect children’s health and education outcomes.
+Following statutory guidance from the Department of Education (2020), lessons have a particular emphasis on Mental Wellbeing, Respectful Relationships, Internet Safety and Harms and Online relationships.

 Living in the Wider World – vital elements such as the rights of the child, caring for the environment, community, economic education and parts of British Values and SMSC are included and are essential to meet SMSC and Ofsted Personal Development, behaviour and welfare requirements.

-We work closely with local churches who deliver a range of cross curriculum PSHE and RE sessions including a “Prayer Space” for Key Stage 2 for three days each year to support children’s SMSC development.
+We work closely with local churches who deliver a range of cross curriculum PSHE and RE sessions including a “Prayer Space” for children in Key Stages 1 and 2 for three days each year to support children’s SMSC development.

-We also enjoy having visitors to help support the curriculum such as the Fire Service for years 2 and 3 and Bike Ability for year 6 children.
+We also enjoy having visitors to help support the curriculum such as the Emergency Services, people in our community who help us such as nurses, dentists etc and Bike Ability lessons for year 6 children.

 We offer a range of pastoral care to support children’s Social and Emotional learning including sessions in the form of Thrive, Forest School, yoga, play therapy, nuture groups clubs and ‘Lunch Bunch’ lunchtime club.